 • PEO Plus: $109/mo per employee

-These pricing plans are based on the Justworks website and are subject to change.
+These features and pricing plans are based on the Justworks website and are subject to change.

 Litmos

 Litmos offers learning management software (LMS) that supports employee management through its training and development capabilities.
-This platform offers educational tools like customizable learning paths, automated onboarding processes, and reporting capabilities to track training effectiveness and progress.
+The platform offers educational tools such as customizable learning paths, automated onboarding processes, and reporting capabilities to track training effectiveness and progress.

 Litmos enables organizations to support employee skills and align learning outcomes with business objectives.